IN LOVING MEMORY OF

 Jason Gerald Cypret, a man with an extraordinary talent as an auto painter and hand-drawn pinstriping artist, passed away on March 12, 2026, in Kalamazoo, Michigan.
 Born on September 10, 1976, in Jackson, Michigan, Jason’s life was marked by a dedication to his craft and a personality that was both meticulous and deeply loyal.

-From an early age, Jason exhibited a distinctive character, often punctuated by his signature habit of pulling his socks up to his knees—a small quirk that brought laughter to those who knew him well.
+From an early age, Jason exhibited a distinctive character, often punctuated by his signature habit of pulling his socks up to his knees — a small quirk that brought laughter to those who knew him well.
 His childhood was filled with family vacations and camping trips, moments that he treasured deeply.
-Like many children of his era, he delighted in riding his bike extensively and playing Nintendo.
+Like many children of his era, he delighted in riding his bike for hours and playing Nintendo.
 His fondness for action and ninja movies was a testament to his spirited and imaginative nature.

-As an adult, Jason's perfectionism and particularity shone through in every stroke of his brush.
+As an adult, Jason’s perfectionism and particularity shone through in every stroke of his brush.
 His work on custom vehicles and motorcycles was more than a profession; it was his passion.
 He approached each project with a keen eye for detail and an unwavering commitment to excellence.
-Yet beyond his professional achievements, Jason was known for his great sense of humor and the captivating stories he shared, each usually concluding with his signature phrase, "Long story short."
-His narrative gifts brought joy and connection to those around him.
-He also had a love for dogs, especially the ones he has had over the years as pets.
+Yet beyond his professional achievements, Jason was known for his great sense of humor and the captivating stories he shared, each usually concluding with his signature phrase, “Long story short.”
+His storytelling brought joy and connection to those around him.
+He also had a love for dogs, especially the ones he cared for over the years as loyal companions.

-Jason faced and battled many inner demons throughout his life, yet in his final days, he found peace and acceptance through faith in Jesus.
-This acceptance brought a meaningful closure to his journey, reflecting the depth and complexity of his character.
+Jason faced and battled many inner demons throughout his life, yet in his final days he found peace and acceptance through faith in Jesus.
+This brought a meaningful sense of closure to his journey and reflected the depth and complexity of his life.

-He is survived by his siblings Nicole (Dale) Harris, Aaron (Brea Arredondo) Cypret, and Todd (Lori) Cypret.
-He also leaves behind beloved nieces and nephews Kaitlyn, Austin, Liam, and Cody, as well as a great niece, Raelynn.
+He is survived by his siblings Nicole (Dale) Harris, Aaron (Brea Arredondo) Cypret, and Todd (Lori) Cypret; his nieces and nephews Kaitlyn, Austin, Liam, and Cody; and his great-niece, Raelynn.
 His family and friends were central to his life, and he valued every moment spent in their company.

-Jason was preceded in death by his parents Charles and Nancy Cypret, as well as Cecil Wallace, along with his maternal and paternal grandparents.
-Their memories live on in the stories shared and love remembered by those who remain.
+Jason was preceded in death by his parents, Charles and Nancy Cypret; Cecil Wallace; and his maternal and paternal grandparents.

 This site is protected by reCAPTCHA and the